EMS130 – 470.00 Hours

 - 120.00 hours – Texas Commission on Law Enforcement (TCOLE)

-This course meets two days a week for four hours per day.
-Contact the EMS office for specific dates/times.
+This 52 week program includes a 40 week didactic/lecture portion that meets two days a week for four hours per day.
 The total hours for the class are 1070 hours and are divided into:

 - 150 hours of online co-requisite*